raghavgoyal14/zsh/README.md

 # Installation
 - Clone the repo in your root.
 - It will create all the files in `zsh/`
-- Move the files outside to your root location
+- Move the files outside to your root location:
+  - `.oh-my-zsh/`
+  - `.zshrc`
 - Et Viola !

 # Contains